Karami-m/HiGen_main/README.md

 For more specific training, run the following scripts
 - ```python main.py -c configs/higen_Enz.yaml --hp dist=mix_multinomial+PartBern,layer_type_gps=CustomGatedGCN+BiasedTransformer```

+**Dataset Preprocessing**

+To train on a new dataset, the code first needs to perform graph coarsening to create hierarchical graphs (HGs) from a raw graph dataset in NetworkX.
+The current version includes Spectral Clustering (SC).
+To use SC for coarsening, set `dataset.coarsening_alg=SC0` and `dataset.is_overwrite_precompute=true` in the yaml file.

 ## Dependencies
 This package is mainly built upon: